Maui > Activities > Golf

 The Dunes at Maui Lani Golf Course

 The Dunes at Maui Lani Golf Course is designed much like the courses in the British Isles or Scotland, as its holes take full advantage of Maui’s natural topography with rolling sand dune terrain.
 Located in the gusty central valley of Maui, near the main business district, some of the course is exposed to mischievous 15-25 mph trade winds, which make for a playful and interesting day on the green.
-Cafe O Lei at the Dunes is the current onsite restaurant, and is a huge favorite among local Maui residents.
+Cafe O Lei at the Dunes is the current onsite restaurant (scheduled to move to a new location in 2022) and is a huge favorite among local Maui residents.

 Waiehu Municipal Golf Course